From the Advice Worth Keeping podcast series

 KPMG LLP Management Consulting

-Duration: Less than 10 minutes.
+Duration: Approximately 21 minutes.
 Activate the recording with the play button over the image.

 For more Advice Worth Keeping, view the full list of podcasts and visit the Reality Check blog.